aimanhimi/Semantic-Phishing-URL-Detection/README.md

 The application will launch in your browser

 ## Usage
-Enter a URL in the text input box on the application page (e.g., https://example.com).
+Enter a URL in the text input box on the application page.
 Click Submit.
 The app will classify the URL as phishing or legitimate with a confidence level

 ## Key results
 Ensemble model achieves high classification performance with significant accuracy in phishing URL detection.